-Can we see that logical conclusion of someone with this belief system is “So might as well eat, drink and be merry in this life!”?
+Can we see that logical conclusion of someone with this belief system is a resigned “So might as well eat, drink and be merry in this life.”?

 Apply what we’ve discovered about ancient pagan beliefs and practices to the following biblical account, where a great many recent converts to the God YHVH abandon faith in him as soon as they feel abandoned by him as just another one of a million capricious gods they know are all unpredictable, untrustworthy and self-serving.